Last updated on: 4/17/2017 | Author: ProCon.org

 Remember that the terrorists we are after target civilians, and the death toll from their acts of terrorism against Muslims dwarfs any estimate of civilian casualties from drone strikes.
 So doing nothing is not an option.”

-James E. Cartwright, MA, Harold Brown Chair in Defense Policy Studies at the Center for Strategic and International Studies and former Vice Chairman of the Joint Chiefs of Staff, stated in his Mar.
-24, 2013 testimony “Constitutional and Counter Terrorism Implications of Targeted Killing” to the Senate Judiciary Subcommittee on the Constitution, Civil Rights, and Human Rights, available at csis.org:
+James E. Cartwright, Harold Brown Chair in Defense Policy Studies at the Center for Strategic and International Studies and former Vice Chairman of the Joint Chiefs of Staff, stated:

 “Advances in high band-width satellite communications, sensing technologies – particularly full motion video – combined with existing aircraft technology has allowed armed drones to emerge as the platform of choice in this counter terror mission space.
 In military operations, these drones are highly capable and sought after by ground forces.
 They cost roughly $4-5M versus a modern fighter’s $150M.
 They persist on station for 15-20 hours without refueling, versus 1-2 hours for fighter attack aircraft.
 They consume 100 gallons of fuel per flight versus 1,000-3,000 gallons for an unrefueled fighter attack aircraft.
 Their optics provides full motion imagery at far greater distances and altitudes than the human eye, and the crews are not distracted or disabled by the constant duties of flight.
 Their sensor information can be distributed to fixed and mobile users in real time.